EmeraldCityIT/DCMN-Hofstad-Sgt-SPC-Hollgram--Katherine-Chevon-Testimony/README.md

 "That is why we do pedophile stuff, your species is too strong to want to breed with us.
 We have to go after children, because that is who makes us feel strong.
 They are little and our skull breaks when adults hit us." - Katherine Chevon

+"Right now we get rid of people through a sewer tunnel that we just built at Fort Lawton.
+Cory keeps poking around but it is not stopping anyone but the submarine commanders.
+I raped so many people with the submarine commanders that I don't even care about this whole thing.
+Just shoot me or put me somewhere.
+Who are you again?" - Katherine Chevon

+"25th infantry" -Bernie Sweat Hollgram